jarusll/the-logs/index.md

 I tried using emacs as my window manager, din't work out because
   * had to manually send keys
   * would freeze up sometimes and had to reboot
-I realised I am better off with i3wm.
+I realized I am better off with i3wm.
 I'll soon go through all the docs of i3 and rice it up, not that I haven't.
 But I'll be more comfortable tweaking it if I know everything.

 ![Image](./be0164af19d609f5bf0c7549588cebc2.jpg)
 *My new wallpaper*